sandeepsingh2406/Code-Search-Engine/README.md

    Instructions to use the web service created(These instructions can also be found when you browse to http://104.197.155.244:8080 using a browser:

     Note: If count is not specified, by default 5 search results are obtained
-	Note: If running the web service locally, replace the IP(http://104.197.155.244/) by "localhost"
+    Note: If running the web service locally, replace the IP(http://104.197.155.244/) in above and below example URLs by "localhost"

        **Language based search**